Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 ```

 <span>
-Lets have a detailed look at individual files in this folder structure.
+Let's have a detailed look at individual files in this folder structure.
 <!-- .element: class="fragment" data-fragment-index="1" --></span>

 ---